vwkd/didi/examples/basic.md

 (a)$
 ```

-- note, `any(,)` is at the beginning when wants to match at end
+- note, `any ..` is at the beginning when wants to match at end

 ```
 "a";
-any(,)
+any ..
 ```

 ```
 ^(a)
 ```

-- note, `any(,)` is at the end when wants to match at beginning
+- note, `any ..` is at the end when wants to match at beginning
-- works because block repetition is greedy by default, i.e. `any(,)` eats as much of the input string as it can
+- works because block repetition is greedy by default, i.e. `any ..` eats as much of the input string as it can